jpbetz/kubernetes/staging/src/k8s.io/apiserver/pkg/validation/testing/README.md

 - `name`: Name of the test case (required)
 - One of the following modification methods (required):
-  - `replace`: Map of JSON paths to values for simple replacements
+  - `replace`: Map of field paths to values for simple replacements
   - `jsonPatch`: List of JSON patch operations to apply
   - `applyConfiguration`: Partial object to be applied as a patch using server-side apply semantics
-- `expectedErrors`: List of expected validation errors (required, use empty array for no errors)
+- `expectedErrors`: List of expected validation errors (omit if no errors are expected).
+If the test case performs a replace of a single field value, the field in the expected error can be omitted, and the framework will automatically use the field from the replace.
+- TODO: Add `expectedDeclarativeErrors` for declarative validation errors.
+If unset, the expectedErrors will be used for declarative validation.

 ### Expected Errors